 Intel® Teach Program was piloted in Malaysia in 2000 in collaboration with Ministry of Education (MOE).
 Intel works and will continue to work with Teacher Education Division (Bahagian Pendidikan Guru), School Division (Bahagian Sekolah), Technology Education Division (Bahagian Teknologi Pendidikan) and other Divisions, State Education Departments (Jabatan Pelajaran Negeri) or Agencies within or related to MOE.
 More than 50,000 educators, teachers and student teachers in Malaysia have successfully completed the program.
 The curriculum materials have been adapted and localized for use in Malaysia.

-Intel® Teach Essentials Version 10 Training consists of thirty two hours of hand-on instruction to be delivered via eight modules.
+Curriculum Highlights Intel® Teach Essentials Version 10 Training consists of thirty two hours of hand-on instruction to be delivered via eight modules.
 All modules remain four hours in length.
 Participants are required to complete only one student sample - a presentation, publication, or web-based resource (wiki or blog).
 All modules have been renamed and repurposed to focus more on developing and assessing projects and implementing effective instructional practices that promote 21st century learning.
 It is not an IT skills program.

 Participating teachers receive extensive training and resources to promote effective technology use in the classroom through research, communication and productivity strategies and tools.